Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

-You are here: Free Email TutorialsWindows Tutorial › What version of Windows am I running?
+Free Email TutorialsWindowsWhat version of Windows do I have?

-What Version of Windows Am I Running?
+What version of Windows do I have?

 Determine what version of Windows you are running What version of Windows am I running?
 This tutorial explains how to find out which version of Windows you are running.
 What version of Windows you run often determines which programs can be installed on your computer, or helps IT staff and friends help you troubleshoot Windows problems.
 This information is also useful when you are about to get new hardware or software, whose configuration may only be compatible with some versions of Windows.
 Let's get started, and figure out what version of Windows you have installed on your PC.

-Major Microsoft Windows Versions
+Major Microsoft Windows Versions and editions

 Here are the main Windows versions for desktop computers (excluding Windows versions for mobile device); your PC probably runs one of these.
 (The end of this tutorial will explain the subtle distinctions you may need to know about between Windows versions and editions, 32- vs. 64-bits, service packs, etc.)

-Right-click on the My Computer iconThe easiest way to determine which version of Windows you are running is to locate the My Computer icon on your desktop.
+Right-click on the My Computer icon What version of Windows do I have?
+The easiest way to determine which version of Windows you are running is to locate the My Computer icon on your desktop.
+Give it a right-click, and choose Properties from the context menu that opens, to access your system properties.

-Windows' System Properties dialogThe System Properties will open.
-Depending on your version of Windows, there will be more or less tabs than shown on this screenshot.
+Windows' System Properties dialog - What version of Windows are *you* running?The System Properties will open.
+Depending on the version of Windows you have, there will be more or less tabs than shown on this screenshot.

 In this screenshot, the Windows version spreads across two lines; it is Windows XP Professional.
 "Professional" indicates which "edition" of Windows XP is running.
 Further below, "Service Pack 2" indicates that the Service Pack 2 ("SP2") has been installed.